faister/iot-workshop/README.md

 - Develop a Node.js Module that compresses the batched messages and posts them to the Gateway's internal message bus.

+### Create an Azure Function to Decompress & Shred Messages
+- Wire up an Azure Function using your IoT Hub's Event Hub endpoint and utilize the [IoT Samples -> DecompressShred ](https://github.com/Microsoft/iot-samples/tree/master/DecompressShred) NodeJs Azure Function to decompress and shred your IoT Hub messages, posting each individual message to an Event Hub for processing by Azure Stream Analytics.

 ### Implement an IoT Hub Writer
 - Copy and configure the IoT Writer Node.js from the Azure IoT Gateway SDK Sample Project [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/iothub_writer.js).